Skip to main content

 L1 L2 L3

-Certifications and badges incentivize Engineers to complete levels through Gamification.
+Medal badges incentivize Engineers to complete levels through Gamification.
 Component owners can achieve bronze, silver, and gold badges upon completion of related levels.
+A level is completed when all checks within the level are passing and all previous levels are completed.

 Certification History